sebspion/reqs/draft-ietf-lake-reqs.md

 * A shared secret (OSCORE Master Secret) with Perfect Forward Secrecy (PFS, see {{confidentiality}}) and a good amount of randomness.
 (The term "good amount of randomness" is borrowed from {{HKDF}} to signify not necessarily uniformly distributed randomness.)

 * OSCORE Sender IDs of peer endpoints, arbitrarily short.
-  * Sender IDs are expected to be unique for a given Master Secret, more precisely the quartet (Master Secret, Master Salt, ID Context, Sender ID) MUST be unique, see Section 3.3. of {{RFC8613}}).
+  * Sender IDs are expected to be unique for a given Master Secret, more precisely the quartet (Master Secret, Master Salt, ID Context, Sender ID) MUST be unique, see Section 3.3. of {{RFC8613}}.

 * COSE algorithms to use with OSCORE

-COSE provides the crypto primitives for OSCORE, and shall therefore be used also by the AKE, for several reasons including maintenance of crypto library.
-COSE provides identification of credentials and algorithms for OSCORE and the AKE, and an extension point for new schemes.
+COSE provides the crypto primitives for OSCORE.
+The AKE shall specify how COSE can be reused for identification of credentials and algorithms of OSCORE and the AKE, as extension point for new schemes, and to avoid duplicated maintenance of crypto library.

 The AKE cannot rely on messages being exchanged in both directions after the AKE has completed, because CoAP/OSCORE requests may not have a response {{RFC7967}}.
 Furthermore, there is no assumption of dependence between CoAP client/server and AKE initiator/responder roles, and an OSCORE context may be used with CoAP client and server roles interchanged as is done, for example, in {{LwM2M}}.